quantrocket-llc/moonshot/README.md

 Moonshot is a backtester designed for data scientists, created by and for [QuantRocket](https://www.quantrocket.com).

-### Key features
+## Key features

 **Pandas-based**: Moonshot is based on Pandas, the centerpiece of the Python data science stack.
-If you love Pandas you'll love Moonshot, which can be thought of as a set of conventions for organizing Pandas code for the purpose of running backtests.
+If you love Pandas you'll love Moonshot.
+Moonshot can be thought of as a set of conventions for organizing Pandas code for the purpose of running backtests.

 **Lightweight**: Moonshot is simple and lightweight because it relies on the power and flexibility of Pandas and doesn't attempt to re-create functionality that Pandas can already do.
 No bloated codebase full of countless indicators and models to import and learn.
 Most of Moonshot's code is contained in a single `Moonshot` class.